yeahgo/Are-you-hungry-team-13/README.md

  * Our final dataframe has about 2500 NYC restaurants.

 **Recommendation Engine**:

+The code for the engine is in "Restaurant Recommendation Engine Team 13.ipynb".
+The notebook also provides one demo for better illustration.

 The recommendation engine enables users to input features that indicate their preferences.
 Our engine can output top 5 restaurants with highest yelp rating and best hygience score from the database as our recommendation for the user.

 * User input features:
 1. Restaurant name keyword
 2. Cuisine type